FAQ about hypnosis. Can anybody be hypnotized

 Q. Is hypnotherapy genuine?

-Q. Can anybody be hypnotized?
+Q. Can anyone be hypnotized?

 Can anybody be hypnotized